feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 # Step by step explanations {#TutorialIntegralsSteps}

 We start by loading a Mesh in 2D
-\snippet myintegrals.cpp mesh
+!CODEFILE "code/myintegrals.cpp" mesh

 then we define the Feel++ expression that we are going to integrate using the \c soption function that retrieves the command line option string `functions.g.`  We then transform this string into a Feel++ expression using `expr().`

-\snippet myintegrals.cpp expression
+!CODEFILE "code/myintegrals.cpp" expression

 then We compute two integrals over the domain and its boundary respectively